 - Cardiac: The involuntary muscles that line the wall of your heart and help the heart pump blood into cardiovascular system.

 - Smooth: Organs such as your bladder, stomach and intestines are lined by these muscles.
 They are involuntary and help your body carry out its daily functions such as removing waste out of the body and helping with the movement of your lungs when you breathe.
 They form part of the reproductive, respiratory and urinary systems.

-You can build muscle the moment you are physically able to handle the resistance on your body, using your body weight, resistance bands or dumbbells, barbells and machines in the gym.
-You will have set period or block in which you specifically train to build muscle when you are an athlete.
+You can build muscle the moment you are physically able to handle the resistance on your body.
+Use your body weight, resistance bands or dumbbells, barbells and machines in the gym.
+You will have a set period or block in which you specifically train to build muscle when you are an athlete.

 Why You Need To Build Muscle

 Building muscle has many benefits that make it a necessity for living a healthy lifestyle.
 You will build muscle, get stronger and lose fat.
 Below are the general benefits of building muscle which helps you live a healthier lifestyle.